SEL4PROJ/camkes-vm-apps/README.md

 ## CAmkES x86 VMM Applications

-* The `minimal` application is simple CAmkES VM application.
+* The `vm_minimal` application is simple CAmkES VM application.
 The application is configured with:

 - *1 Guest Linux VM:* The Linux guest is a [buildroot](https://buildroot.org/) built image sourced from the [the camkes-vm repo](https://github.com/seL4/camkes-vm).
-The Linux images (rootfs and kernel) are defined in the `CMakeLists.txt` file of the `minimal` application.
+The Linux images (rootfs and kernel) are defined in the `CMakeLists.txt` file of the `vm_minimal` application.
 In the `CMakeLists.txt` file we are able to find that the rootfs and kernel images  are added to the `FileServer` under the names `"rootfs.cpio"` and  `"bzimage"` respectively.

 * The `optiplex9020` VM application is configured with: